dashdancing/workshop-react-config/README.md

 ### This is the React Workshop repository.

+### We are going to make a weather app with the login feature :smile:

+#### Objective

+Build a simple application throughout the sessions and to know the best practices to be able to use React in our projects.
+Coach mentor Oscar shared with us some hacks that can facilitate our work as developers.
+Recap concepts & solve doubts.

-In the first session on Tuesday, January 26, we learned:
+##### In the first session on Tuesday, January 26, we learned:

-- First steps to create our app with react
+- First steps to create our base app with react
 - Import libraries to manipulate the DOMThe usefulness of babel in our
 - JavaScript projects
 - Configure Webpack
 - Questions about how to order our files and folders directory were resolved
-- Check that everything is done
+- Check that everything is ready to go

-#### Objective

-Build a simple application throughout the sessions and to know the best practices to be able to use React in our projects.
-Coach mentor Oscar shared with us some hacks that can facilitate our work as developers.
-Recap concepts & solve doubts.

-The vote to choose the project is on the #Frontend channel on Discord
+##### In the second session on wednesday, January 27, we learned:

+-Create and manage routes for the login.

+- In our component / function in App.jx we create a component to which to pass the data, create the logic to return the routes.
+These routes will be contained in the <BrowseRouter>.

+- In the folder "containers" we add the logic components for our login.

+- Using RequireAuth to validate if a user is authenticated and send it to <RequireAuth> where we will have the private routes.
+If a user is not logged in, he is redirected to / home.

+- This is the flow that our application: UI --> Action --> Reducer --> Store --> UI

+Tips:

+> With the "resolve" property of Webpack we can use aliases for the paths of our directory.
+This can include an "@" to identify that it is an alias.

+> With the tool https://github.com/js-cookie/js-cookie we can bring values from cookies.

 # Stack
 ![JavaScript](https://img.shields.io/badge/_-Platzi-292e33?style=flat-square&logo=platzi&logoColor=fff)